Yusuf-Mahmood/stellar-forum/README.md

-# Web Forum Project
+# Forum Project

 ## Overview
-A simple web forum for user communication and interaction.
+A simple forum for user communication and interaction.
 It includes features like user authentication, post categorization, likes/dislikes, and filtering.
 Uses SQLite for data storage and Docker for containerization.

 ## Features
 - User registration and login with cookies for session management.